I'm a big fan of all things tattoo and want to share my passion for the world of tattoo art.

 Tulip Budding Tattoo on Leg

-Now let's take a look at some tulip tattoo designs to get an idea what people are having inked on them and how tattoo artists are depicting the ubiquitous flower.
+Now let's take a look at some tulip tattoo designs to get an idea what people are having inked on them and how tattoo artists are depicting the famous flower.

 We'll start off with this simple design, showing a tulip about to open up fully.
 With the words "best friends" included as part of the image, it appears to be saying it represents a friendship that is growing and about to bloom even further.